Castle To Cathedral To Cashmere

 The elegant fountain in front of the church has been erected on the site of the old tolbooth.
 The Great War memorial, nearby, was unveiled in 1921.

-Every town had its mercat cross, erected at the heart of the market place.
-It served as a meeting place, a place for public announcements or to celebrate important events.
+Every town had its Mercat cross erected at the heart of the marketplace.
+It served as a meeting place, a place for public announcements, or to celebrate important events.

 In 1792 the Muckle Cross was dismantled.
 The lion from the top – thought to date from around 1630 – was preserved.
-The cross that is in place today was erected in 1888, and said to be a replica of the medieval cross.
+The cross that is in place today was erected in 1888 and is said to be a replica of the medieval cross.
 The original lion was placed on the top.

-The Dandy Lion sculpture by Vik Quickly is a 7ft colourful sculpture of a lovable character.
+The Dandy Lion by Vik Quickly is a 7ft colourful sculpture of a lovable character.
 The sculpture is a play on words, representing different elements of Elgin’s past and is a ‘must see’ for all.

 Still on the plainstones, just behind the Muckle Cross, is the sculpture of the town drummer.

-This stretch of the High Street once offered rest and refreshment for travellers in a range of inns and hotels.
+This stretch of the High Street once offered rest and refreshments for travellers in a range of inns and hotels.
 The Plough Inn stood on this site for many years and had stables on South Back Gait (now South Street).

 The Palace Hotel was built in its place in the 1880s, incorporating some beams from the old Plough Inn.
 It didn’t last long as a hotel, but the building remains and is now known as Palace Buildings.